harborhq/r-token/README.md

 ## Features

-Upgradable, token level trade permission and participant level trade permissions.
+Upgradable, token-level trade permission and participant-level trade permissions.

 * Configurable without code modification and need for more security auditing
 * Upgradable so regulator can change business logic as rules evolve over time